-All the measurements were made using table salt but all the data is relevant to kosher salt and sea salt.
+All measurements were conducted using standard table salt; however, it’s important to note that the data obtained is applicable to both kosher salt and sea salt as well.

 How many grams are there in a tablespoon of salt?